SharpSkeeto/learning-type-script/README.md

-# Learning TypeScript from scratch
+## Learning TypeScript from scratch

-Commands shown using a powershell terminal
+###Commands shown using a powershell terminal
 ---
-Install Node.js
-Install latest stable release
-If already installed, check version
-Node version should be > 18 at the time of this file creation
+Install the latest stable release of [Node.js](https://nodejs.org/en/download/) If already installed, check the version by running command:  `node --version` Node version should be > 18 at the time of this file creation
-Run command: `node --version`

 Create folder structure for project
-Example: `/Angular/LearningTypeScript`
+Example: `/LearningThings/LearningTypeScript`

 Create a package file in project folder (package.json)
+Run command: `npm init`
 This will create a package.json file, can use defaults for now
-Run command: `npm init`

 Install TypeScript locally: `npm i typescript --save-dev`